The Grind Cafe and Bakery

 Completion Date: December 2020

-The Grind Cafe was a self-initiated project that I used to practice UI design and product photography.
-I felt I had less experience in these fields than I wanted.
+The Grind Cafe and Bakery was a self-initiated project that I wanted to use to practice UI design and product photography, as I felt I had less experience in these fields than I wanted.
 However, I needed a brand to work with, first, and I really wanted to push myself to create something noticeably different than I had in the past.

-To do this, I put myself in the position of a high-end cafe hoping to establish their brand and set up mobile ordering early in their lifespan.
-I wanted to create a quiet confidence for the brand, without feeling too high-class to even walk into.
-I set this tone first with the typography.
-When the type needed to be big, I wanted it to be softened, but not immature.
-When it needed to be smaller, I wanted it to be clear and confident.
+This was fairly easy to do if I put myself in the position of a high-end cafe.
+I wanted to create something with a quiet confidence for the brand, without feeling too high-class to even walk into.
+I started with the typefaces.
+When the type needed to be big, I wanted it to be softened, and when it needed to be smaller, I wanted it to be clear and confident.
 The combination of a soft serif face and stoic, legible sans.
-From here, I noticed that the lowercase "g" of the headline font (Latte) could be altered to create a pleasant, organic form, using imagery of steam rising from a hot cup of your preferred beverage.
+From here, I noticed that the lowercase "g" of the headline font (Latte) could be altered to create a pleasant, organic version, using imagery of steam rising from a hot cup of your preferred beverage.

 Finally, we arrived at the color palette.
-Here, I really wanted to bring in more of a welcoming feeling, being concerned that the heavy use of uppercase letters in the typography would feel a little too intimidating.
+Here, I really wanted to bring in more of a welcoming feeling, being concerned that the heavy use of uppercase letters in the typography would be a little too daunting.
 For this, I started with warm, earthy tones before shifting them more towards a pale rose.
-This shift helped stand out from the widely-seen brown-themed coffee shop, as well as shifting the focus away from the ingredients to make room for a focus on the prepared beverages themselves.
+This shift helped avoid the trope of a brown-themed coffee shop, as well as shifting the focus away from the ingredients to make room for a focus on the prepared beverages themselves.

 Storefront signage.